QRP is word in ham radio which means to send signal with low power and it come from Morse code.

 Conclusion:

-This Simple QRP Antenna Tuner Circuit for RF Applications is easy and useful for low power RF use.
+Overall, this Simple QRP Antenna Tuner Circuit for RF Applications is easy and useful for low power RF use, as it helps ham radio users match impedance, lower SWR and send signal better.

-It is good for QRP and ham radio work.
+Hence, by picking right capacitor, user can tune for different frequencies and this circuit is good for QRP and ham radio work.

 Leave a Reply